-Credit Quality: A measure of credit worthiness, or risk of default, with designations ranging from high ('AAA' to 'AA') to medium ('A' to 'BBB') to low ('BB', 'B', 'CCC', 'CC' to 'C').
+Credit Quality: A measure of credit worthiness, or risk of default, with designations ranging from high ('AAA' to 'AA') to medium ('A' to 'BBB') to low ('BB', 'B', 'CCC', 'CC', 'C', to D).

 Current Yield: The current rate of return of an investment calculated by dividing its expected income payments by its current market price.